naveenkarya/COEN-241-CloudComputing/hw3/README.md

 *** Iperf: testing TCP bandwidth between h1 and h8
 *** Results: ['3.16 Mbits/sec', '3.68 Mbits/sec']
 ```
+#### Comparison with Task 2
 The network bandwidth performance between h1 and h2 increased drastically when compared to Task 2.
-This is because the switches can now learn and send to the correct port, instead of flooding the network with duplicate packets.
+This is because the switches can now learn to forward to the correct port, instead of flooding the network with duplicate packets.
 This results in better network utilization.
-The bandwidth between h1 and h8 increased only slightly, because it still needs to travel more number of hops.
+The bandwidth between h1 and h8 increased only slightly, because it still needs to travel maximum number of hops.